Subscribe to Blog via Email

 Please also check out the stories of those who were misdiagnosed with Pancreatic Cancer when they actually had a less dangerous Pancreatic Neuroendocrine Tumor – To Hell and Back click here.

 And the amazing story of Wilko Johnson (famous British rock star ex Dr Feelgood band) who was told he would die – and didn’t.
 He went on to play live rock music for many years before dying in 2022.
 Click here.

-But I have to add, I think it’s wrong when famous pancreatic NET patients become Ambassadors for Pancreatic Cancer, we need their support too!
+But I must add, I think it’s wrong when famous pancreatic NET patients become Ambassadors for Pancreatic Cancer, we need their support too!
 Check out the story of actress Olivia Williams click here. (edit: she is now assisting Neuroendocrine Cancer UK).